shantahuja/PeerConsultingSignIn/peer-consulting-sign-in/README.md

 4) also, please install node.js. this is needed so the system can recognize the .bat file commands to start the application. again, use all default settings when installing. https://nodejs.org/en/download/

 5) At this point, you can clone the repository.
-Please run the "FIRST INSTALL - peer consulting sign-in" bat file.
+Please run the "FIRST INSTALL BACKEND/FRONTEND - peer consulting sign-in" bat files.
 6) then run the "start peer consulting sign-in.bat" file.

 create an admin: